-Although there are undoubtedly more symbols of Ireland, we will tell you a little more about three of them.
+Although there are undoubtedly more symbols of Ireland, we will tell you a little more about five of them.
 The official one is the harp.
 The shamrock is probably the most used.
-And we chose St. Patrick, Ireland’s patron saint.
+We also chose St. Patrick, Ireland’s patron saint.
 The Irish flag has to be one of them.
 And finally, the Irish Anthem.

 Ireland has the distinction of being the only nation to have a musical instrument as a national emblem.
 The Harp is exclusively an emblem of the State, both at home and abroad.
 It is used by Government Departments and Offices, as in the example below taken from gov.ie

 The Harp was first recorded as the arms of Ireland in medieval times.
 It is depicted as such alongside the coats of arms of a dozen or more medieval European kingdoms on a single folio of the Wijnbergen roll of arms (a Flemish roll of arms) compiled about 1270.
 The model for the current standard representation of the heraldic Harp is the 14th century harp now preserved in the Museum of Trinity College Dublin, popularly known as the Brian Boru or Brian Borumha Harp.

 The State coat of arms is a gold Harp with silver strings on an azure field.
 This is adapted in flag form as the Presidential Standard, which is flown at the President’s residence, Áras an Uachtaráin.
 The Government, its agencies and its representatives at home and abroad, also use the Harp as the ordinary emblem of the State.
 It is the principal element of the seals of the office of President and all Government Ministers.
 The Harp is also found on the obverse of Euro coins minted in Ireland.